 The programmes provide opportunities for you to develop and demonstrate knowledge and understanding, skills and other attributes.
 The programmes are interdisciplinary and multidisciplinary and provide opportunities for choice, but have an integrated set of learning outcomes formulated with reference to the QAA benchmark statement for Earth Sciences, Environmental Sciences and Environmental Studies (ES3).
 The BSc and MEnvSci programmes are differentiated on the learning outcomes associated with level 7 modules (e.g. coded as ENVS6xxx), the latter require a higher level of understanding and achievement although still focussed on the requirements of the ES3 benchmark.
-Your options are selected to relate to a major theme within environmental science, chosen from one of four "pathways": Aquatic Environmental Change.
+Your options are selected to relate to a major theme within environmental science, chosen from one of four "pathways": Aquatic Environments and Resources, Biodiversity and Conservation, Sustainable Environmental Management, or Environmental Change.
 Selection of modules is guided by detailed documentation available in printed and electronic formats and is supported by your tutor.